 Are there long-term contracts when hiring a Wishup HIPAA compliant virtual assistant?

 No. Wishup operates on monthly billing with no long-term contracts.
 You can close the engagement at the end of any monthly cycle with 30 days notice.
 There are no penalties or lock-in fees.
-If you are not satisfied, Wishup offers a money-back guarantee and will provide a refund without requiring you to fulfill a contract period.
+If you are not satisfied, Wishup offers a replacement in 24 hours.

 This structure matters because it removes the risk of being locked into a provider whose compliance posture or VA quality turns out not to meet your standards after onboarding.
 You can evaluate the service and make a decision based on real performance rather than a contractual commitment made in advance.